psq/declar/README.md

 ```

 ### Report issues
-If you try it and the minized contract does not work or does not look correct, submit a PR, or crate an issue.
+If you try it and the minized contract does not work or does not look correct, submit a PR, or create an issue.
 Thanks!